top of page

 Originally from the UK.
 After receiving a D.Phil. in English from the University of York in 2007 and working for the University of Edinburgh and several other institutions, he arrived in Japan in 2011.

-Alex's research interests include British Romanticism, Marginalia, Paratexts, Gothic Fiction, and Cinema.
+Alex's research interests include British Romanticism, paratexts, Asian adaptations/translations, intermediality, and public humanities.
 His major publications include Intermedial Encounters Between Image, Music and Text: With and Beyond Roland Barthes (2023) co-editedwith Fabien Arribert-Narce, British Romanticism in Asia: The Reception, Translation, and Transformation of Romantic Literature in India and East Asia (2019) co-edited with Laurence Williams, and Romantic Marginality: Nation and Empire on the Borders of the Page (2012).
 He also serves as a series co-editor for Palgrave's Asia-Pacific and Literature in English Series (2019-).

 Starting in 2022, Alex serves as International Liaison Officer of Romantic Studies Association of Australasia (RSAA).
 He looks forward to bringing more international collaboration in and outside the Association.

-Alongside his academic activities, Alex plays active roles in several outreach projects including Tokyo Humanities Cafe.
-His articles for general readers appeared on Wall Street International and Kyoto Journal on a regular basis.
+Alongside his academic activities, Alex plays active roles in several outreach projects including Tokyo Humanities Cafe (FacebookInstagram/ Bluesky).
 He hopes to use his expertise to make the Humanities research more visible to a wider audience.

 (Photo by Laura Cooper)